 Annual County Council meeting dates

 The Missouri state statutes require every county extension council to produce an annual report:

 "At the close of each calendar year the council, through its secretary, shall make an annual detailed report to the county court, covering all receipts and expenditures, together with a summary of work undertaken and results accomplished.
 The report shall be filed with the county court not later than February first, following the close of the year or portion of year covered by the report."

 Annual reports should demonstrate how local residents have benefited from extension educational programs.
 Reports may include client testimonials, evaluation results, newspaper clippings and statistical data supporting the objectives of the local extension program, accomplishments and outcomes.

 The Public Value self-directed work group (SDWG) invites Extension field faculty and staff to use the attached timed PowerPoint to refresh memories on why we do annual reports, how they can be an important tool for communicating with stakeholders, what to emphasize in annual reports, formatting tips and how to incorporate public value language that can give University Extension a competitive edge.

 Annual report resources

 State statutes (Section 262.603) (PDF) require county extension councils to provide the names of council members and officers to the University of Missouri and to the county commission

 MU Extension provides an online membership record-keeping system for all county councils.
 This system also helps councils manage their annual election by keeping records of the candidates, creating paper and online ballots, recording the election results and keeping long-term records of election data and membership.

-Generally, the county office secretary and the CPD have access to the council information system.
-Other record-keepers can be added upon request of the CPD.
+Generally, the county office secretary and the CES have access to the council information system.
+Other record-keepers can be added upon request of the CES.